Frequently Asked Questions about the Library and Archives

 How do I place an InterLibrary loan (ILL) request?

-Contact the Interlibrary loan (ILL) staff: firstname.lastname@example.org or 403.762.6265, or by completing an inter-library loan request form at the front desk.
-Please keep in mind that, on average, inter-library loans arrive between one and two weeks after the date of request.
+If you navigate to our catalogue: https://banffcentrelibrary.on.worldcat.org/discovery you can search for items not held by this library.
+When you find an item that you would like to have brought in from another library click on "Request Item Through Interlibrary Loan".
+Borrowers are limited to ten current interlibrary loans.
+If you are having trouble navigating the site, contact the Interlibrary loan (ILL) staff: firstname.lastname@example.org or 403.762.6265, or complete an interlibrary loan request form at the front desk.
+Please keep in mind that, on average, inter-library loans arrive between one and two weeks after the date of request and items may not always be available.

 How do I renew an item I received via InterLibrary loan?